AnirudhDagar/gsoc/_posts/2020-07-08-PyMVA-Python-C-API.md

 Python bindings allow you to call functions and pass data from Python to C or C++, letting you take advantage of the strengths of both languages.
 Almost all the scientific packages that you may have used in Python are developed in C++.
 A few examples are Numpy, Pandas, PyTorch.
 Numpy, for example, achieves a lot of its performance by carefully managing (and reusing) memory, and calling it from Python avoids the garbage collection overheads of writing the same functions in Python.

-There are many slick tools and solutions for developing the python bindings, and if you are interested, I'd reccomend reading [this](https://iscinumpy.gitlab.io/post/tools-to-bind-to-python/) awesome blog by [Henry Schreiner](https://iscinumpy.gitlab.io/page/about/) explaining various binding tools in detail.
+There are many slick tools and solutions for developing the python bindings, and if you are interested, I'd recommend reading [this](https://iscinumpy.gitlab.io/post/tools-to-bind-to-python/) awesome blog by [Henry Schreiner](https://iscinumpy.gitlab.io/page/about/) explaining various binding tools in detail.

 <hr/>